tajpouria/ai-ml-cloud-beginners-guide/README.md

 - **Automated Alerts**: Setting thresholds that, when exceeded, trigger alerts for data scientists to investigate potential issues with the model.

 Model monitoring ensures that the system remains resilient and responsive.
 In production environments, a well-monitored model provides value consistently, but when issues do arise, rapid detection and resolution prevent potential business impacts.

+## MLOps and Workflow Automation&#x20;

+&#x20;To create a seamless and sustainable end-to-end machine learning workflow, it's not enough to develop a model and stop there.
+We need systems in place to ensure that the entire machine learning lifecycle—from data preparation to model deployment—is well integrated, repeatable, and continuously improving.
+This is where **MLOps** (Machine Learning Operations) plays a significant role.

+### Building an End-to-End Workflow

+Previously, we discussed the three main stages of building an ML model:

+1. **Data Preparation**: Collecting, cleaning, and preparing data.
+2. **Model Development**: Training, tuning, and evaluating the model.
+3. **Model Serving**: Deploying the model and making it available for inference.

+You have two options to build an end-to-end workflow for these stages:

+1. **Codeless Approach**: Use tools like **AutoML on Vertex AI** through Google Cloud Console, which is suitable for rapid prototyping and manual workflows.
+2. **Automated Approach**: Code a pipeline that automates each stage, achieving **continuous integration (CI)**, **continuous training (CT)**, and **continuous delivery (CD)**.

+This second approach is essential for organizations that want to operationalize machine learning models effectively, minimizing manual interventions and enhancing the robustness of model deployments.

+### What is MLOps?

+**MLOps** combines machine learning model development with software engineering operations, borrowing principles from **DevOps** to apply them to machine learning.
+DevOps focuses on streamlining software development through automation, version control, and continuous deployment.
+Similarly, MLOps brings automation and integration to machine learning, tackling production challenges and ensuring models operate effectively in real-world environments.

+The **core aim of MLOps** is to solve the biggest pain points in the ML production pipeline—including managing model drift, versioning, scalability, and dealing with constantly evolving data and code.
+It ensures that the ML system is well monitored, well maintained, and continuously improving.

+Practicing MLOps means automating and monitoring each step of the ML system's lifecycle, thus enabling **continuous integration**, **training**, and **delivery** (CI/CT/CD).

+For Example on Google Cloud's **Vertex AI**, this is achieved through **Vertex AI Pipelines**, which can leverage tools like **Kubeflow Pipelines (KFP)** and **TensorFlow Extended (TFX)**.

+- **TFX** is a natural fit if you already use TensorFlow for building ML models that process structured data.
+- **Kubeflow Pipelines (KFP)** is a good alternative for more general use cases that may require different frameworks.

+### Building ML Pipelines

+An ML pipeline is a sequence of processes, each of which contributes to building, training, evaluating, or serving an ML model.
+These processes can run in two environments:

+1. **Development Environment**: Used for experimentation, data preparation, and model training.
+2. **Production Environment**: Where the model is deployed, and its predictions and performance are monitored.

+Each stage of this workflow can be represented as a **pipeline component**.
+A component is a modular, self-contained set of code that performs a specific task—such as data transformation, model training, or evaluation.
+Components are analogous to functions in programming: **building blocks** that can be reused, connected, and automated within the larger workflow.

+#### Components of a Pipeline

+- **Custom Components**: If you need specialized behavior, such as implementing a unique evaluation metric, you can build custom components that cater to your requirements.
+- **Pre-Built Components**: Google provides numerous pre-built components, allowing developers to avoid reinventing the wheel.
+For example, you might use a pre-built component to create a tabular dataset from **BigQuery** or **Cloud Storage**.

+Each component should ideally follow the **single responsibility principle** to promote reusability and maintainability.
+By assembling these components, you can create automated pipelines that ensure consistency and reliability across ML projects.

+#### The Phases of ML Automation

+Organizations often implement ML automation in three distinct phases:

+1. **Phase Zero**: The starting point, where ML models are manually developed and deployed through tools like **AutoML**.
+This phase is crucial for building an end-to-end workflow manually and understanding the key elements involved.
+2. **Phase One**: Automation begins with the creation of individual components for different steps of the ML lifecycle, such as data preparation or model training, using the **Vertex AI Pipelines SDK**.
+3. **Phase Two**: Full integration of components to form a comprehensive automated workflow, achieving **CI**, **CT**, and **CD**.

+### Example: Automating an ML Workflow on Google Cloud's Vertex AI

+Let's consider an example where you want to build an ML pipeline to classify beans into one of seven types based on their characteristics.
+This is how you can achieve this automation on Google Cloud's Vertex AI:

+1. **Build the Pipeline**:

+   - Plan the pipeline as a series of components, combining custom and pre-built modules.
+   - Develop custom components as needed—for instance, creating a component called `classification_model_eval_metrics` to evaluate the model's performance against a predefined threshold.
+   - Add pre-built components like:
+     - `TabularDatasetCreateOp`: Creates a dataset in Vertex AI.
+     - `AutoMLTabularTrainingJobRunOp`: Kicks off an AutoML training job.
+     - `EndpointCreateOp` and `ModelDeployOp`: Create an endpoint and deploy the model to Vertex AI.

+2. **Compile and Run the Pipeline**:

+   - Compile the pipeline using the `compiler.Compiler()` command.
+   - Define the job and run the pipeline.

+3. **Continuous Monitoring**:

+   - The pipeline will evaluate the model's performance periodically and determine whether retraining or redeployment is necessary, reducing the need for manual interventions.

+The **visual interface** provided by Google Cloud allows you to track each step and component in the pipeline, as well as the corresponding artifacts.